-Swire Pacific Offshore ("SPO") and The China Navigation Company ("CNCo") jointly produced A Seafarers' Guide to Understanding Diabetes in 2015 in partnership with NGO The Mission to Seafarers.
-The guide explains to seafarers the higher risk for them to develop Type 2 diabetes due to the lifestyle and working conditions on board vessels, the dangers of the disease and suggests practical lifestyle adjustments to minimise their risk of the disease.
-The guide was endorsed by the Diabetes Society of Singapore and has been distributed to SPO and CNCo's seafarers, as well as to over 50 shipping companies, benefitting the larger maritime community.
-Encouraging the pursuit of a healthier lifestyle will enable seafarers to benefit from longer, healthier lives to enjoy quality time with their families, and lower the turnover of trained, competent and experienced seafarers.
+In 2015, Swire Pacific Offshore (SPO) and The China Navigation Company (CNCo) jointly produced A Seafarers' Guide to Understanding Diabetes in partnership with NGO, Mission to Seafarers.
+The guide explains to seafarers that they are at a higher risk of developing Type 2 diabetes, due to the lifestyle and working conditions on board vessels, as well as highlighting the dangers of the disease, and suggests practical lifestyle adjustments to minimise their risk of contracting the disease.
+The guide has been distributed to SPO and CNCo's sea staff, as well as to over 50 other shipping companies, benefitting the larger maritime community.
+Encouraging the pursuit of a healthier lifestyle will enable seafarers to benefit from longer, healthier lives, and will also reduce the turnover of trained, competent and experienced staff.

 Health and safety

 At Kalari, there is a genuine commitment to creating a safe, healthy, and secure work environment.
-The company, as one of Australia's leading specialist bulk logistics provider, focuses strongly on driver training, maintaining a rigorous vehicle maintenance schedule and ensuring safe operations.
-Kalari also works with the community to educate people on how to act safely around heavy traffic through regular community safety events.
-Internally, the company holds annual safety summit which gathers geographically dispersed managers and supervisors to discuss safety issues and solutions, share and recognise best practices, and arrive at a united perspective of safety within the business.
-In 2015, Kalari will launch the Kalari Safety Leadership ("KSL") programme, an educational initiative designed to provide their driver teams with relevant safety background information and skills to perform in demanding environments.
+As one of Australia's leading specialist bulk logistics providers, the company focuses strongly on driver training, maintaining a rigorous vehicle maintenance schedule and ensuring safe operations.
+Kalari also works with the local community to educate people on how to act safely around heavy vehicles, through regular community safety events.
+Internally, the company holds an annual safety summit, which brings together managers and supervisors to discuss safety issues and solutions, share and recognise best practices, and achieve a united perspective on safety within the business.